 “provide a grant to an eligible provider that enables the provision of broadband service in a geographic area currently served, provided that: (1) the proposed project is a cost-effective method for providing broadband service to nearby unserved and underserved locations that is capable of speeds of at least 100 Mbps download and 100 Mbps upload; (2) any overbuild is incidental to the overall objectives of the universal service plan required for funding under this Program.”

-, any overbuild of served addresses that is less than 20% of the total number of addresses passed will be considered incidental since the project is “designed to“provide service to unserved and underserved households.
+In general, any overbuild of served addresses that is less than 20% of the total number of addresses passed will be considered incidental since the project is “designed to“provide service to unserved and underserved households.

-Point to Point Fiber between hubs without drops and crossing areas with access to wireline connection of at least 25/3 do not count as overbuild.
+In general, Point to Point Fiber between hubs without drops and crossing areas with access to wireline connection of at least 25/3 do not count as overbuild.
+This includes mainline access, trunk routing, and network hub integration enroute to or supporting delivery of service to unserved and underserved locations.

-Applicants should explain why any overbuild is necessary and how it is incidental to the overall objective of the project.
+Applicants should explain why any overbuilding is necessary and how it is incidental to the project's overall objective.
 The Board will review proposed projects and consider the justification given for all overbuild.

-“Vermont Community Broadband Board Outside Plant Design (OSP) Requirements“means standards developed by the Vermont Community Broadband Board as outlined in Addendum 1. (see pg 19
+“Vermont Community Broadband Board Outside Plant Design (OSP) Requirements“means standards developed by the Vermont Community Broadband Board as outlined in Addendum 1. (see pg 26)